dotnet/docs/docs/csharp/whats-new/csharp-version-history.md

 ## C# version 4.0

-C# Version 4.0 would have had a difficult time living up to the groundbreaking status of version 3.0.
+C# version 4.0 would have had a difficult time living up to the groundbreaking status of version 3.0.
 With version 3.0, C# had moved the language firmly out from the shadow of Java and into prominence.
 The language was quickly becoming elegant.

 The next version did introduce some interesting new features: